-May 23, 1994: The great Martina Navratilova bids farewell to Roland-Garros and breaks her racquet
+May 23, 1994: The day Martina Navratilova broke her racquet as she bid farewell to Roland-Garros

 Every day, Tennis Majors takes you back in time to relive a tennis event which happened on this specific day.
 On May 22, 1994, Martina Navratilova bid farewell to Roland-Garros for the first time, only to return years later

 On this day, May 23, 1994, Martina Navratilova, aged 37 and still ranked No 4 in the world, lost to Miriam Oremans, ranked No 54, 6-4, 6-4, in the first round at Roland-Garros.
 As 1994 was her farewell season, she decided to come play in Paris for the first time since 1988.
 A true legend of the sport, twice champion and four times runner-up at Roland-Garros in the 1980s, it was exciting for the French crowd to have her back and was a big shock to see her lose so early in the tournament, especially considering she hadn’t lost in the first round of a Grand Slam tournament since 1976.

 The players : Martina Navratilova and Miriam Oremans